spacetelescope/jwst/docs/jwst/flatfield/main.rst

 for each pixel -- interpolating to the appropriate wavelength for that pixel.
 See the Reference File section for further details.
 There is an option to save the on-the-fly flat field to a file.

+NIRSpec NRS_BRIGHTOBJ data are processed much like other NIRSpec spectrographic data, except that NRS_BRIGHTOBJ data are in a CubeModel, rather than a MultiSlitModel or ImageModel (used for IFU data).
+A 2-D flat field image will be constructed on-the-fly as usual, but this image will be divided into each plane of the 3-D science data and error array, resulting in an output CubeModel.

+When this step is called with NIRSpec imaging data as input, the data will be flat-fielded as described in the section for non-NIRSpec data.

 Subarrays
 ---------